pratyushmore/npm-parrot-minidrone/README.md

 1. `mkdir ~/drone_flying`
 2. `cd ~/drone_flying`
 3. Grab the module: `npm install parrot-minidrone`
-4. Get the code from this repository: `git clone https://github.com/pratyushmore/npm-parrot-minidrone.git`.
+4. Get the code from this repository: run `git clone https://github.com/pratyushmore/npm-parrot-minidrone.git`.
 You will be prompted for your username and password.
 There will be no output as you type in the password - this is alright.

 ## Controlling the Drone Through Your Keyboard
 Let us first start by controlling the drone through a keyboard.
 Hopefully this shows you how, ultimately, the drone is simply controlled through programming.
 Thus we can use a computer to act as a controller as well.